WHO DO I CONTACT IN CASE OF A MAINTENANCE EMERGENCY?

 Yes, tenants are responsible for all costs associated with any damaged, broken or replacement items needed in the apartment (batteries, light bulbs, blinds, etc.).
 Please note, most replacement items are available for purchase from the leasing office.
-Fees for these items can be added to the rent check or a separate check or money order can be dropped off to the leasing office.
+Fees for these items can be added to the rent check or a separate check or money order can be dropped off to the leasing office, or payments can be made thru your AppFolio Tenant portal.
 Please check with your Property Manager to see what items are on hand.

 NON-EMERGENCY MAINTENANCE REQUESTS MUST BE IN WRITING!